TaconiteEngineOld/TeaEngine/README.md

 # FAQ

-### Is the engine ready yet?
-Short answer, unfortunately not.
-I appologise for any inconvenience.
-The engine will take a while longer before it is finished.

 ### What platforms are going to be supported at the moment?
 Windows and Linux are the platforms that are going to be developed for at the moment.